hnarayanan/kubernetes-django/README.md

 ## Create and publish Docker containers

-For this demo, we'll be using [Docker Hub](https://hub.docker.com/) to host and deliver our containers.
-And since this demo doesn't contain any secret information, these containers will be exposed to the public.
+For this example, we'll be using [Docker Hub](https://hub.docker.com/) to host and deliver our containers.
+And since we're not working with any sensitive information, we'll expose these containers to the public.

 ### PostgreSQL